Offline Signing with Atto Commons

 val addressesToMonitor = listOf(hotWalletAddress, anotherAddress)

-val accountMap = accountsInfo.associateBy {it.address.toString()}.toMutableMap()
+val accountMap = accounts.associateBy { it.address }.toMutableMap()

 // Example: print current balance and height for the hot wallet

-println("Hot Wallet Balance: ${info.balance}")
+println("Hot Wallet Balance: ${account.balance}")

-println("Hot Wallet Height: ${info.height}")
+println("Hot Wallet Height: ${account.height}")

 }

-If an address has never received any funds (and thus has no account entry on the ledger yet), the client.account
+If an address has never received any funds (and thus has no account entry on the ledger yet), the client.account call

 will return no entry for it.
-In our example, anotherAddress
+In our example, anotherAddress might be a brand new address (no

-funds yet), so it would not appear in accountsInfo
+funds yet), so it would not appear in accountsInfo.
+We handle this by checking existingAccount == null later when

 receiving funds.